 Day-Night Average Sound Level (DNL).
 The 24-hour average sound level, in decibels, for the period from midnight to midnight, obtained after the addition of ten decibels to sound levels for the periods between midnight and 7 a.m., and between 10 p.m., and midnight, local time.
 The symbol for DNL is Ldn

 A comparison between the maximum sound energy (Lmax) recorded by the FAA for the A109 model helicopter (the most common helicopter used by LifeFlight of Maine) and the maximum sound energy recorded by a sound study completed by MMC in 2017 is available in Appendix 8: LMax dBA Comparison.
-The maximum sound energy captured by the FAA and the 2017 sound study are similar, therefore, the above use of FAA sound data is valid.
+The maximum sound energy recorded by the FAA and the 2017 sound study are similar.
+As a result, the use of FAA data in DNL calculations was considered to be valid.

-For information about the City of Portland’s Sound Oversight Committee visit - https://www.portlandmaine.gov/567/Sound-Oversight-Committee.
-For information about the Noise Complaint Process in the City of Portland, visit - https://www.portlandmaine.gov/568/Noise-Complaint-Process.

 A pattern of non-compliance is defined as thirty-three percent (33%) of total flights using an alternative route within a contiguous six (6) months.

 FAA 14 CFR part 150 Appendix A

 Appendix A also offers the following guidance to local governments: “(1) Where the community determines that residential or school uses must be allowed, measures to achieve outdoor to indoor Noise Level Reduction (NLR) of at least 25 dB and 30 dB should be incorporated into building codes and be considered in individual approvals.
 Normal residential construction can be expected to provide a NLR of 20 dB, thus, the reduction requirements are often stated as 5, 10 or 15 dB over standard construction and normally assume mechanical ventilation and closed windows year round.
 However, the use of NLR criteria will not eliminate outdoor noise problems.”